erizta/image-gallery/README.md

-# Simple Personal Notes ✍️
+# Image Gallery Sharing ✍️

 **Web application with responsive design to share your photos.** <br/>